 Degree Requirements for the Doctor of Philosophy in Nursing

 The Doctor of Philosophy in Nursing Science requires 62 credits including 53 credits of graduate level coursework and 9 credits of dissertation if entering post BSN.
 Post master’s students are required to take 50 credits which includes the 9 credits of dissertation.
+Students who wish to transfer credits earned at another institution are referred to the Graduate College’s policy at https://grad.udel.edu/policies/.
 The coursework will be specified in the student’s plan of study and must include the following:

 Courses